 International Council for Coaching Excellence

-The International Council for Coaching Excellence (ICCE) was established on 24th September 1997 by delegates representing 15 countries, during the second International Coach Education Summit at the Wingate Institute in Israel.
+The International Council for Coaching Excellence (ICCE) was established on 24th September 1997 by delegates representing 15 countries, during the second International Coach Education Summit held at Wingate Institute, Netanya, Israel.

 The ICCE Mission

-The ICCE is a not-for-profit, international organization with the mission of leading and developing sport coaching globally.
+The ICCE is a not-for-profit, global organization with the mission of leading and developing sport coaching globally.
 ICCE members seek to enhance the quality of coaching at every level of sport.

 The ICCE aims:

 - To promote sport coaching as a profession.

 - To promote international relationships, social and cultural, with those who are engaged in coaching education.

 - To promote and utilize research in the field of training and competition.

 - To exchange knowledge in the field of coaching.